AdrianMosnegutu/Toy-Language-Interpreter/README.md

 ## Usage

 1. **Launch the application**:
    After building the project, run the application using the command mentioned above.

 2. **Load a sample program**:
    Use the GUI to load one of the sample programs provided in the repository.

 3. **Step through the code**:
    Use the debugging controls in the GUI to step through the code and observe the interpreter's execution.

-4. **Load a sample program**:

-    Use the GUI to load one of the sample programs provided in the repository.

-5. **Step through the code**:

-    Use the debugging controls in the GUI to step through the code and observe the interpreter's execution.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or want to add new features, feel free to fork the repository and create a pull request.

 1. **Fork the repository**:
    Click on the "Fork" button at the top right corner of this page.

-2. # **Create a new branch**:
+2. **Create a new branch**:

-    Click on the "Fork" button at the top right corner of this page.

-3. **Create a new branch**:

     ```bash
     git checkout -b my-feature-branch
     ```

-4. **Make your changes**:
+3. **Make your changes**:
    Implement your feature or fix the bug.

-5. # **Commit your changes**:

-    Implement your feature or fix the bug.

-6. **Commit your changes**:
+4. **Commit your changes**:

     ```bash
     git commit -m "Add my new feature"
     ```

-7. **Push to your branch**:
+5. **Push to your branch**:

     ```bash
     git push origin my-feature-branch
     ```

-8. **Create a pull request**:
+6. **Create a pull request**:
    Click on the "New Pull Request" button on the repository page.

 ## License